 Provide beautiful decorative or marble coasters to prevent ring stains on tables or ottoman tops.
 Don’t over-accessorize cocktail tables and end tables

-I’m probably the only designer out there that will give you the advice of function first.
-Yes, I love a beautiful room, but there’s a happy balance with design & function.
+I’m probably the only designer out there that will give you advice on function first.
+Yes, I love a beautiful room, but there’s a happy balance between design & function.
 Just like Design Therapy is always a good idea when you don’t agree with a family member or even your husband.
 Did you read my post about my Couples Design Therapy sessions?
 If not, click here to read about: His and her Interior Design Ideas.

 5. Get comfortable!
 Buy furniture that pairs nicely together or consider custom furniture.

 Often times, furniture in a living room or family room ideas is too spread out to play games.
 Or maybe it’s not the right shaped furniture.
 Or maybe the furniture is simply not comfortable for the family.
 Each family is different, and everyone has various needs.Most families prefer a large square or round ottoman they can prop their feet on for a movie.
 Then later, that same ottoman can dual as the game table or pool table.
 For my interior design firm’s retiree clients, this does not work so well.

 For older adults, we often provide interior design solutions for a dining room table or kitchen table to dual as a game room or puzzle room.
 Click here to see transitional game room ideas.
 Either table has to be perfectly paired.
 Or sofas, chairs, and ottomans have to be paired for comfortability.